Contents:

 - Be realistic: Balance your project work with academic commitments to avoid overwhelming yourself.

 If you are looking for more STEM competitions and awards, Neon Futures and STEM Learning are excellent resources.
 Neon Futures offers a local database for engineering and technology events, providing guidance, success tips, and professional insights.
-STEM Learning features a range of competitions including space, LEGO, animation, robotics, and engineering, collaborating with the UK government and educational institutions to showcase opportunities.
+STEM Learning features a range of competitions including those in space, LEGO, animation, robotics, and engineering, collaborating with the UK government and educational institutions to showcase opportunities.

 STEM Activity 2: Work experience